zachzwy/babylove-policy/README.md

   Information from Third-Party Sign-In

-  If you sign in with Google or Apple, we receive your name and email address from those providers.
+  If you sign in with Google, we receive your name and email address from those providers.
 We do not receive your password.
   Those sign-ins are governed by https://policies.google.com/privacy and https://www.apple.com/legal/privacy/ respectively.

   ---
   3. How We Use Your Information

-  We use your information solely to provide and improve the Little Logs app:
+  We use your information solely to provide and improve the BabySkillMap app:

   - Display your baby's profile, activity history, growth charts, and milestone tree.
   - Calculate XP, levels, streaks, and daily quests within the app.